About Dan Connell

 - Historical Dictionary of Eritrea (2010), coauthored with Tom Killion.

-He is also a Visiting Scholar at Boston University's African Studies Center.
+He is today a Visiting Scholar at Boston University's African Studies Center.